them-es/i-dont-like-spam/readme.txt

 == Changelog ==

 = 1.2.3 =
-* The option key changed after WordPress beta 3.
+* The option key changed after WordPress 5.5b3.
 Use option 'disallowed_keys' if WordPress version >=5.5 and implement recommended code snippet for backward compatibility.

 = 1.2.2 =
 * Use option 'blocklist_keys' if WordPress version >=5.5